 Group capital is represented by Solvency II own funds.
-The Group manages capital in conjunction with its SCR and in line with an updated dividend policy and capital framework that was approved on 1 March 2022 and is aligned to our strategic priorities.
-At the core of the capital framework is financial strength and efficient deployment of capital.
+The Group manages capital in conjunction with its SCR and in line with our dividend policy and capital framework.
+At the core of our capital framework is financial strength and efficient deployment of capital.